An improved bound on the number of dot products determined by a finite point set in the plane: Proof of Theorem

+The relations (\ref{superq}) and (\ref{relation}) may hint already that a strong lower bound on the intersection $Z$ will contribute to a stronger lower bound on the quantity $|\Lambda(P)|$ that we are interested in.
+To achieve this, consider the subset $\Lambda'\subseteq\Lambda(P)$ of all the dot products determined by the points of $P'$ lying on the lines of $\mathcal{L''}$ with slopes $s$ and $s'$.
+In particular whence Now, by Lemma \ref{tao}, there exists $a\in X(s)/X(s')$ for which recalling each $X(s),X(s')$ contains roughly $M$ elements.

-Finally, we make use of Lemma \ref{plunnecke}.
-Firstly, there exists $Z_1\subseteq Z$, with $|Z_1|\ge|Z|/2,$ such that the inequality holds.
-Secondly, and similarly, there exists $Z_2\subseteq Z_1$, with $|Z_2|\ge|Z_1|/2,$ for which we have Note that $|Z_2|\gg|Z_1|\gg|Z|.$ Putting the remaining pieces together, that is we employ the superquadratic expander (\ref{superq}) and the Ruzsa Triangle Inequality (Lemma \ref{triangineq}), to deduce Rearranging, and observing that $|S|=|\mathcal{L''}|\gg|P|^{\frac{1}{3}-c}$, yields We optimise by setting the exponent equal to $2/3+c$.
+We put all the pieces together by implementing the aforementioned Ruzsa Triangle and Pl\"{u}nnecke-Ruzsa inequalities.
+Firstly, we make use of Lemma \ref{plunnecke} twice; there exists $Z_1\subseteq Z$, with $|Z_1|\ge|Z|/2,$ such that the inequality holds.
+Similarly, there exists $Z_2\subseteq Z_1$, with $|Z_2|\ge|Z_1|/2,$ for which we have Note that $|Z_2|\gg|Z_1|\gg|Z|.$ Finally, we employ the superquadratic expander (\ref{superq}) and Lemma \ref{triangineq}, to deduce Rearranging, and observing that $|S|=|\mathcal{L''}|\gg|P|^{\frac{1}{3}-c}$, yields We optimise by setting the exponent equal to $2/3+c$.
 This gives $c=7/1425$ and concludes the proof.

 $\square$